 Required training activities include:

-Interns will be responsible for writing consultation notes, initial evaluations, and progress notes.
+Interns will be responsible for writing consultation notes, initial evaluations and progress notes.
 Consultation and progress notes should be completed on the day of the patient visit.
 Initial evaluations (including treatment plan) should be completed within three sessions.
-Samples of consultation notes, initial evaluations, and progress notes will be provided.